 Using sugar is likely to increase the activity of the yeast, helping the dough to rise faster, initially, but if you're prepared to wait a little longer, the sugar is surplus to requirements.

 Ready to bake something?

-My great-value, ever-expanding recipe collection is available in book form.
-Buy it now for a growing recipe selection with forever-free updates.
+My ever-expanding (mostly sugar-free) recipe collection is available in ebook form.
+Buy it now for a growing recipe selection with FOREVER-FREE updates.

 You can have Fresh Bread In 20 minutes, with my FREE guide.
 It's the quickest way I know to bake bread.